-This beautifully furnished, all-electric Escape N2 in the gated Escape Tampa Bay community is now available in the peaceful Palm Court neighborhood, listed at $119,700.
-Inspired by timeless mid-century design and built for effortless Florida living, the N2 pairs a bright, open one-bedroom interior with a brand-new screened Florida room spanning nearly 300 square feet, so the living space flows right out into the tropical outdoors.
+This beautifully furnished, all-electric Escape N2 sits in the peaceful Palm Court neighborhood of the gated Escape Tampa Bay community in Florida.
+Inspired by timeless mid-century design and built for effortless Florida living, the N2 pairs a bright, open one-bedroom interior with a screened Florida room spanning nearly 300 square feet, so the living space flows right out into the tropical outdoors.
+Lot-28 has since found its buyer, but it remains one of the clearest examples of just how much home this layout can deliver in a compact footprint.

 The Surya is the top of Simplify Further Tiny Homes’ lineup — the one built less like a tiny house and more like a small, single-level home.
 At 32 feet long (in an 8- or 10-foot width) it stretches to 256 square feet with no loft to climb to: instead, a main-floor queen bedroom with sliding glass doors, an open living room, a full kitchen with a real range and a stackable washer/dryer, and a spa-style bathroom all sit on one level.
 Built near Lake Butler in North Central Florida and pitched as “a comfortable and luxurious design, perfect for long-term living or a gorgeous short-term rental,” it sleeps two to four and starts around $75,000.
 Let’s take the tour.